 26Just as it was in the days of Noah, so also will it be in the days of the Son of Man.
 27People were eating, drinking, marrying and being given in marriage up to the day Noah entered the ark.
 Then the flood came and destroyed them all (Luke 17:26-27).

 Both Noah and Lot were two righteous men (Hebrews 11:7; 2 Peter 2:7) who lived for God when people lived only for themselves.
-In Noah's day, the corruption and depth of evil on earth was so bad that “The Lord saw how great the wickedness of the human race had become on the earth, and that every inclination of the thoughts of the human heart was only evil all the time” (Genesis 6:5).
+In Noah's day, the corruption and depth of evil on earth was so bad that God had to judge their sin: “The Lord saw how great the wickedness of the human race had become on the earth, and that every inclination of the thoughts of the human heart was only evil all the time” (Genesis 6:5).
 Those who were shut out of the ark were complacent or in agreement with the evil around them.
-They thought everything was fine.
-They carried on their lives with no concern for righteousness or eternal things; they were at home in the evil world in which they lived.
+They thought everything was fine carrying on their lives with no concern for righteousness or eternal things; they were at home in the evil world in which they lived.
 They ignored Noah's preaching and only cared for the things of this earth (2 Peter 2:5).
 Jesus said, “People were eating, drinking, marrying, and being given in marriage up to the day Noah entered the ark” (v.
 27).

-The Lord was saying that, before He comes, there will be a time when terrible evil will be manifest, but just as in Noah’s day, people will carry on thinking that everything is O.K., i.e., business as usual, unconcerned about the corruption going on around them.
-Eating, drinking, and planning their marriages depicts most people living only for the moment, blissfully unconcerned about the evil practices going on in the world, wrapped up in their own lives, unaware of the impending judgment.
-When Noah preached that the Lord was going to judge them, the people ignored his proclamation of judgment: 4“For if God did not spare angels when they sinned, but cast them into hell and committed them to pits of darkness, reserved for judgment; 5and did not spare the ancient world, but preserved Noah, a preacher of righteousness, with seven others, when He brought a flood upon the world of the ungodly” (2 Peter 2:4-5).
+The Lord was saying that, before He comes, there will be a time when terrible evil will be manifest, but just as in Noah’s day, people will carry on thinking that everything is O.K., i.e., business as usual, unconcerned about the corruption around them.
+Eating, drinking, and planning their marriages depicts most people living only for the moment, blissfully callous about the evil practices going on in the world and unaware of the impending judgment.
+When Noah preached that the Lord was going to judge them, the people ignored his proclamation of judgment (2 Peter 2:4-5).
 It is the same today; most people carry on unconcerned about what God has said.
 When the Lord ushered His chosen into the ark and shut the door, judgment fell that same day (Genesis 7:11-16).
 Notice, it says the same day!
 There will be no second chance once believers are lifted, snatched up, or raptured.
-The door will be shut.
+The door will be shut (Matthew 25:10; Luke 13:28).
 The time to make peace with God is now.
 The Lord gave a second example of what it would be like at the time of His coming:

 The Example from Lot’s Time